adarshmathew/ideolect-glimpses/README.md

 [About _Ideolect's of Reddit_](https://adarshmathew.github.io/projects/ideolect/)

-tl;dr: Subreddits speak specific languages which belie its values, worldviews, and incentives for interaction.
+Project tl;dr: Subreddits speak specific languages which belie its values, worldviews, and incentives for interaction.
 We[^1] try to understand inter- and intra-community conflict (legitimate and otherwise) through this lens, while accounting for the network interactions of users.

 [^1]: Jeremiah Milbauer, Prof. James Evans, Me.